akanbiolaide/Honey_Bee_Colony_Loss_US/README.md

-  - A dropdown menu with the ability to select the year to view Honey Bee colony loss by state or select the count of Beekeepers per state by year.
+  -  An interactive map of the US with following items: A dropdown menu with the ability to select the year to view Honey Bee colony loss by state or select the count of Beekeepers per state by year.
+As well as other variables.

   <img width="481" alt="Beekeeper_by_State" src="https://user-images.githubusercontent.com/78699465/125522294-5a8caef3-9634-407d-a080-3278d0212bc3.png">

   - A bar chart showing total annual colony loss